statamic/docs/content/collections/docs/principals.md

 ## Control Panel Optional

 You can do everything (and more) without ever logging into the Control Panel.
-Granted, the CP does tend to make some of the more complicated things easier (like creating relationships, discovering all possible options for a given setting, and so on), but we love efficiency and your editor is a great place to find it.
+Granted, it _does_ tend to make some of the more complicated things easier (like creating relationships, discovering all possible options for a given setting, and so on), but we love efficiency and your editor is a great place to find it.